Gainbridge Fieldhouse: Renovations

+In April 2019, the Marion County Capital Improvement Board approved a major renovation project for the fieldhouse.
+The $360 million project was completed in late 2022, and included a new outdoor entry plaza, new indoor gathering areas, and various interior enhancements.
+The Pacers committed to remaining in Indianapolis for at least 25 more years as part of the renovation agreement.
+Construction occurred in two phases.
+Almost all of the construction work took place during the Pacers offseasons.
+The project displaced the Fever for all of the 2020 and 2021 WNBA seasons, as well as part of the 2022 season; for 2022, the Fever played the first section of the schedule at Gainbridge Fieldhouse, but after the NBA season ended, the Fever played games at Indiana Farmers Coliseum.

 Awards and recognitions

 In 2005 and 2006, Conseco Fieldhouse was ranked the No. 1 venue in the NBA according to the Sports Business Journal/Sports Business Daily Reader Survey.
 In 2006 The Ultimate Sports Road Trip reaffirmed Conseco Fieldhouse as the best venue in all 4 of the major sports leagues.
 "The Ultimate Sports Road Trip has recently concluded a re-scoring and re-evaluation of all 122 franchises in the four major sports, based on our personal visits to each of the teams in a journey that began in 1998.
 Based on our criteria, Conseco Fieldhouse has again withstood scrutiny to be named the "best of the best" in the four major sports.
 Everything about Conseco Fieldhouse is top notch, a sparkling venue in a sparkling city," said Farrell and Kulyk.

 In October 2004, the fieldhouse hosted the 2004 FINA Short Course World Swimming Championships.
 A 25-meter 300,000-gallon competition pool and 174,000-gallon warm-up pool were temporarily installed.
 A total of 71,659 tickets were sold for the four-day event.
 On the evening of Saturday, October 11, 2004, the crowd set a record for the largest attendance at a U.S. Swimming event outside of the Olympics with 11,488 people.